jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 The [Project Management Institute](https://www.pmi.org/disciplined-agile/the-design-patterns-repository/the-template-method-pattern) provides a good diagram.
 I like this diagram, since it includes the Client.
 Here’s a brief description of each element:
 * `TargetAbstraction` – This is the abstract base class which declares the contract as it’s represented in the `templateMethod()`.
 * `templateMethod()` – This is the contract.
 It’s a public method, and the diagram shows a bit of it.
 Not only does this contract specify what the contract is, but it also declares a little bit about how it will be implemented.
-In this example, `templateMethod()` is implemented as three steps, which declared as protected abstract methods.
+In this example, `templateMethod()` is implemented as three steps, which are declared as protected abstract methods.
 Not all methods must be protected abstract methods.
 It’s common for private methods to be part of the template method’s definition too.
 * `ImplementationA` and `ImplementationB` - These are classes that extend `TargetAbstraction`.
 They must provide implementations for each of the steps, and each class determines the behavior that’s appropriate for it.

 ![Template Method UML Class Diagram](https://www.pmi.org/-/media/pmi/microsites/disciplined-agile/the-design-patterns/template_method_0.jpg